 TWD and TWCK pins may be multiplexed with PIO lines.
-To enable the TWI, the programmer must perform the following step:
+To enable the TWI, the programmer must perform the following steps:

-Program the PIO controller to dedicate TWD and TWCK as peripheral lines.
+- Program the PIO controller to:

+- Dedicate TWD and TWCK as peripheral lines.

-The user must not program TWD and TWCK as open-drain.
-It is already done by the hardware.
+- Define TWD and TWCK as open-drain.

-Enable the peripheral clock.
+• Enable the peripheral clock.